z3i/gutenberg/README.md

 It generates a static README file from a bunch of [Mustache-powered](http://mustache.github.io) plain text files combined together.
 It has a built-in library of mixins.
-More on that later, now basic features and how to get it working.
+More on that later, now to basic features and how to get it working.

 Everywhere
 ----------